 Another comparison criterion is the customer for technologies that may result from the R&D. The government was the customer for both the Manhattan project and Apollo program.
 The private sector is the ultimate customer for any energy technology developed as a result of federal energy R&D programs.
 Therefore, the marketability of any technologies developed will be a key determinant of the degree to which the program is successful.
 Moreover, the inherent involvement of the private sector raises a number of issues related to the appropriateness of different government roles.
-Some believe that focusing R&D on one particular technology versus another may result in government, instead of the marketplace, picking "winners and losers."24 Some experts believe that the most important driver for private sector deployment or commercialization is not the need for new technologies,
+Some believe that focusing R&D on one particular technology versus another may result in government, instead of the marketplace, picking "winners and losers."21 Some experts believe that the most important driver for private sector deployment or commercialization is not the need for new technologies, but regulation or economic incentives.22 Others, however, believe that without government support and intervention, the private sector is unlikely to conduct the R&D necessary to achieve the public goal of clean, affordable, and reliable energy, and that current technologies are insufficient to achieve this goal.23

-22 President Jimmy Carter, "Address to the Nation on Energy," speech, April 18, 1977.
-A video and text is at [http://millercenter.org/scripps/archive/speeches/detail/3398].
+19 President Jimmy Carter, "Address to the Nation on Energy," speech, April 18, 1977.
+A video and text is at http://millercenter.org/scripps/archive/speeches/detail/3398.

-23 CRS Report RL34513, Climate Change: Current Issues and Policy Tools, by Jane A. Leggett.
+20 CRS Report RL34513, Climate Change: Current Issues and Policy Tools, by (name redacted).

-24 For more discussion of this issue, see CRS Report RL33528, Industrial Competitiveness and Technological Advancement: Debate Over Government Policy, by Wendy H. Schacht.
+21 For more discussion of this issue, see CRS Report RL33528, Industrial Competitiveness and Technological Advancement: Debate Over Government Policy, by (name redacted).